Alstede Farms Cider Mill

 Our own delicious local apple cider is exclusively available at our Chester Farm Store, in our CSA club, or at any of our Farmers Markets located in northern NJ and NY City.

-The Cider Mill will be open to the public on Fridays from 10 am – 1 pm as part of your pick your own admission.
+The Cider Mill open to the public during harvest season – see our hours of operation page for availability.
 Get a peek at the various stages of pressing apple cider.